nilenso/planet-nilenso/source/_posts/2013-09-04-android-native-mvp.markdown

 ### Conclusion

-Our intention to give MVP a go mainly attributes to the fact that android architecture does not appear to have set in stone patterns and practices yet.
+Our intention to give MVP a go mainly attributes to the fact that android applications do not  appear to have patterns and practices set in stone.
 It still isn't clear if MVP would pan out well with complex views or is it justified to break view logic entirely out of `Activity`.
 This is very much a work in progress.